clocknoka/space-shooter-pro/README.md

 For more information on the Game Developer Certification program visit https://gamedevhq.com/.

-//*
-// README.md
-//*
-// @project    Space Shooter Pro
-// @tutorial   GameDevHQ
-// @author     Dave González
-// @copyright  2020 Deep Six Interactive
+Dave González for Deep Six Interactive
-// @version    CVS: 1.0
-//*